bitfinity-network/tech-docs-bitfinity-evm/docs/full-node-api/overview.md

 ### 2. Run the Full Node

-The block-importer operates through two processes: one for downloading and validating blocks, and another to set up an RPC URL for the full node.

 #### Start the Block Importer

 Initialize the block importer to sync with the blockchain.
 Replace `<JSON_RPC_URL>` and `<DB_PATH>` with the appropriate RPC URL and your database path, respectively.